-Lorna is one of the great names of Australian Aboriginal Art, not only for her forthright and creative style, but for the person she was, and the way she translated her traditional stories into great works of art.
-This page features Lorna Fencer's main painting stories - together with examples of paintings expressing each story.
+Lorna is one of the great names of Australian Aboriginal Art, with a truly singular approach in the way she translated her traditional stories into great works of art.

 Linda's paintings are inspired by her traditional nomadic life in the desert, her ‘first contact’ with non-Indigenous people, and the Dreaming stories of her father and stepfather.

 The genisis of the creation of the world

 The terms Dreamtime and Dreaming are used to describe the Australian Aboriginal belief of the creation of the world.
 In the Dreamtime, it was the ancestor spirits who created and formed the natural features of the earth.
 The ancestors also provided rules for living, a moral code, as well as rules for interacting with the natural environment.

 For Australia’s Indigenous people, the land is a vibrant, spiritual landscape.
 The spirits of the ancestors who originated in the Dreaming still populate the land to this day.
 Dreaming stories tell of a distant past, but they are also a lived daily reality for many Aboriginal people.
 They link the past, present and future.